rweigel/stats/hw.md

 > Suppose that we have two small sets of data, from Gaussian distributions of equal variance: $-1.22, -1.17, 0.93, -0.58, -1.14$ (mean $-0.64$) and $1.03, -1.59, -0.41, 0.71, 2.10$ (mean $0.37$), with a pooled standard deviation of $1.2$.
 The standard $t$ statistic is $1.33$.
 If we do a two-tailed test ..., we find a $22$ per cent chance that these data would arise if the means were the same.

-Given the description, the appropriate test is #5. below.
-However, I missed the "equal variance" part of the statement and so I used test #3 in the code that I posted.
-Based on the values given, In my solution, I've done tests both #3 and #5 and added comments and print statements.
+Given the description, the appropriate test is [test #5. below](#five-cases-involving-difference-between-means).
+However, I missed the "equal variance" part of the statement and so I used [test #3 below](#five-cases-involving-difference-between-means) in the code that I linked to in the problem statement.
+In my solution, I've done tests both #3 and #5 and added comments and print statements.

 For test #3, I find